Skip to content

 In the following example, from the HTML5 specification, the Divider separates topics within a section.

-You may wish to make a Divider presentational by removing its semantics, i.e. by passing role="separator" and rendering it as a <div> element.
+You may wish to make a Divider presentational by removing its semantics, i.e. by passing role="presentation".

 For example, your navigation may be subdivided into multiple lists which are already separated semantically.
 You can use a presentational Divider to visually mark where one list ends and the next begins.